Doxuno

 REPAYMENT

 The Borrower shall repay the loan by equal monthly instalments over 24 months, each instalment being approximately ZAR 7 750,00.
 The first instalment shall be due on 1 June 2026.
 Each subsequent instalment shall be due on the same day of each succeeding month.
-All payments shall be made by electronic funds transfer to the Lender's nominated bank account.
-Time is of the essence for all payments.
+All payments shall be made by electronic funds transfer to the Lender's nominated bank account, without deduction or set-off.
+Time is of the essence.

 4.